 The Cold War

 The United States was the only country with nuclear weaponry in the years immediately following World War II.
-The Soviets initially lacked the knowledge and raw materials to build nuclear warheads.
+The Soviet Union initially lacked the knowledge and raw materials to build nuclear warheads.

 Within just a few years, however, the U.S.S.R. had obtained—through a network of spies engaging in international espionage—blueprints of a fission-style bomb and discovered regional sources of uranium in Eastern Europe.
 On August 29, 1949, the Soviets tested their first nuclear bomb.